measurement-kit/measurement-kit/doc/api/ooni/dns_injection_test.md

 - *set_input_file_path*: set the path to the input file, i.e., a file that contains the domain names to be tested, one for each line.

+- *set_output_file_path*: optional method to set output file path, otherwise a file named "report-dns_injection-DATE.yamloo" is written into the current working directory.

 - *set_verbose*: if called, this method tells the test to run in verbose mode, i.e., to produce more detailed logs of its operations.
 The default